arunach2/NBA_Draft_Simulator/README.md

 This application utilizes a MySQL database, and has only 100 players currently in the databse.

-# Starting the application on your computer
+# Setting up the application and environment